-It is necessary for us to collect personal information from patients and sometimes others associated with their health care in order to attend to their health needs and for associated administrative purposes.
+It is necessary for us to collect personal information from patients and sometimes others associated with their health care to attend to their health needs and for associated administrative purposes.

 - Emergency situations